 While we considered LCSS for generality, we will not further explain how to incorporate it into our framework.
-It has been shown in [37] that it is trivial to lower bound LCSS using the envelope-based techniques described above.
+It has been shown in [23] that it is trivial to lower bound LCSS using the envelope-based techniques described above.
 The minor changes include reversing some inequality signs since LCSS is a similarity measure, not a distance measure.
+Our omission here of a detailed discussion is due to space limitations and to a slight bias against the method.
 Unlike Euclidean distance which has no parameters, or DTW, which has one intuitive and easy to set parameter, LCSS requires 2 parameters, and tuning them is nontrivial.
-In objective classification experiments we found that we could sometimes tune LCSS to slightly beat DTW on some problems, however we did not have large enough datasets to allow training/test splits that guarded against overfitting to a statistically significant standard.
-Automatically choosing the correct parameters for LCSS is a matter for future research.
+In experiments we found that we could sometimes tune LCSS to slightly beat DTW on some problems, however we did not have large enough datasets to allow training/test splits that guarded against overfitting to a statistically significant standard.